-- The transaction exceeding \$150,000 (the Simplified Acquisition Threshold) that was tested did not contain a history of procurement including documentation for the rationale of selecting the vendor and the basis for the price.
-There was no formal contract for this transaction. - The County lacked documentation demonstrating that it verified the vendor was not suspended or debarred prior to entering into a transaction exceeding \$25,000.
+- For the two small purchases and one purchase exceeding the Simplified Acquisition Threshold tested, none had support for the history of procurement, including documentation for the rationale of selecting the vendor and the basis for the price. - The County lacked documentation demonstrating it verified the vendors were not suspended or debarred prior to entering into the transaction for one of the small purchase vendors and the vendor for the purchase exceeding the Simplified Acquisition Threshold.